shinhugh/chat/README.md

 All data are stored in a SQL relational database.

-The live app running on AWS EC2 is using Apache Tomcat and MySQL.
+The deployed server is using Apache Tomcat and MySQL.

 ---